hbauermann/API-t-hunter/README.md

 # API-t-hunter
-API for t-hunter in Ultima Online
+API for t-hunter in Ultima Online on Outlands